hiruGamage/Project-paradise0.1/README.md

 # 🌴 Project Paradise – Quotes Web

-Project Paradise is a lightweight web application where users can submit their quotes to be published on our official Paradise channel.
+Project Paradise is a lightweight web application where users can submit their quotes to be published on the official Paradise channels.

 ## ✨ Features
 - Easy quote submission